DougCal/ServerHive/README.md

 **Fourth parameter (number) - optional:** milliseconds of how soon should your server should send a 500 Server Error to a user when n number of requests are past

 **Fifth parameter (number) - optional:** number of requests that should send a 500 Server Error when sent within x number of milliseconds

-lb.deploy triggers the creation of the reverse proxy object.

 ### Example: